zhoumingyi/zhoumingyi.github.io/content/_index.md

           icon: acm
           organization: TOSEM
           organization_url: https://dl.acm.org/journal/tosem
-          title: 🎉 Our paper "LLM for Mobile: An Initial Roadmap" has been invited to be presented on ACM TOSEM SE2030 Special Issue!
+          title: 🎉 Our paper "LLM for Mobile':' An Initial Roadmap" has been invited to be presented on ACM TOSEM SE2030 Special Issue!
           url: ''

         - date_end: ''